tomadonna1/Application-of-CV-in-restaurant/README.md

 <h2>Running the project</h2>
 <p>
 To run this project, you would need to install Conda, CUDA, Tensorflow, Mediapipe and Streamlit.
-After finishing the set up, clone the repo and go to the "Ordering System" file, open terminal and run the "streamlit run dashboard.py"
+After finishing the set up, clone the repo and go to the "Ordering System" file, open terminal and run "streamlit run dashboard.py"
 </p>